OUR FOUNDER

 DHARMA TEACHER

 To that end, he relies on Buddha’s teachings, which still resonate after more than 2500 years.
 He seeks enlightenment while saving sentient beings, makes himself happy and free, then uses his time and energy to help address the sources of sufferings of others, be it discrimination, poverty, or regional conflicts.
 He has peace in his mind, and he has compassion towards other people.
-This is the way of a Bodhisattva.
+This is the life of a bodhisattva.

 PEACE ACTIVIST

-When he visited the Tumen river in China in the late 1990s, Ven.
-Pomnyun saw a starving child on the North Korean side of the river.
+When he visited the Tumen River in China in the late 1990s, Ven.
+Pomnyun Sunim saw a starving child on the North Korean side of the river.
 He wanted to reach him to help, but he could not cross the border because South Koreans were not allowed to travel to North Korea.
-Birds could freely cross the border but humans could not.
+Birds could freely cross the border, but humans could not.
 He found it absurd that he had no idea that hundreds of thousands of fellow Koreans were starving in the North, and he could not help them.
 After this incident, his organization Good Friends published a report on the North Korea famine after interviewing hundreds of North Korean refugees in China who fled from the famine.
 The report was one of the first documents through which the international community learned about the urgency of the hunger situations in North Korea.

 He has since worked tirelessly to address conflicts of all sorts, especially those originating in the Korean peninsula and other Asian countries.
 His unconventional and insightful approach to solving conflicts have informed and inspired Korean watchers in Korea and the U.S., including government officials, members of the congress, think tanks and NGOs.